 When your document prints in landscape mode as a result of a rotation, especially an automatic rotation triggered by the spooled file attribute PAGRTT(AUTO), PAGRTT(COR) or PAGRTT(DEVD), you may find that text in your spooled file appears slightly out of alignment with overlays and graphics.
 This is the result of your printer applying a margin to the document as it rotates it.

-We recommend that you try adjusting the values of the "Rotation shift" elements or his parameter until your document alignment is correct. f CoolSpools Spool Converter User Guide V6R1 Page: 196
+We recommend that you try adjusting the values of the "Rotation shift" elements of this parameter until your document alignment is correct.

 OPTIONS - Miscellaneous command options